-- 1/8 tsp salt (kosher or other coarse salt)
+- ⅛ teaspoon salt, (kosher or other coarse salt)

-At 6 minutes (total), carefully remove a noodle and check for doneness.
+- At 6 minutes (total), carefully remove a noodle and check for doneness.
 It should be al dente, or slightly firm when you bite it.
-When you’re happy with the texture, put the lid back on the pasta cooker and carefully drain all but about 2 tbsp of the water: just eyeball it—no need to measure.
+When you’re happy with the texture, put the lid back on the pasta cooker and carefully drain all but about 2 tablespoon of the water: any more than this will make a runny sauce.

 A general safety note: use extreme caution when using the microwave to cook pasta to avoid steam burns.
 Watch as the pasta cooks to make sure that the liquid doesn't boil over.
 If it does, turn the microwave off and wait for the liquid to stop boiling before attempting to remove the cooker.
 Use hot pads!

 - If you have a Fasta Pasta cooker, you can use the 2-serving hole in the lid to measure.
 Or, use the hole in the center of a standard pasta spoon to measure one serving at a time.
 You can also make a ~1.5-inch-diameter hole using your index finger and thumb to measure 2 servings of pasta.